mpalourdio/xps13/README.md

 Please specify :
  - kernel version
  - boot options
- - upsides and downside of this combo
+ - pros/cons of this combo
- - applied patches ?
+ - applied patches
- - distribution ?
+ - distribution
- - anything you think is useful
+ - anything you think is useful to know

  Thanks to contributors !